 Kubernetes is popular for its appealing architecture, a large and active community and the continuous need for extensibility that enables countless development teams to deliver and maintain software at scale by automating container orchestration.

-Kubernetes maps out how applications should work and how they should interact with other applications.
+Kubernetes maps out how applications should work and interact with other applications.
 Due to its elasticity, it can scale services up and down as required, perform rolling updates, switch traffic between different versions of your applications to test features or rollback problematic deployments.

-The technology has emerged as a leading choice for organisations looking to build their multi-cloud environments, thanks to the widespread adoption of its APIs.
+Kubernetes has emerged as a leading choice for organisations looking to build their multi-cloud environments.
 All public clouds have adopted Kubernetes and offer their own distributions, such as AWS Elastic Container Service for Kubernetes, Google Kubernetes Engine and Azure Kubernetes Service.

 What are containers?

-Containers are a technology that allows the user to divide up a machine so that it can run more than one application (in the case of process containers) or operating system instance (in the case of system containers) on the same kernel and hardware, and in so doing maintain isolation between these workloads.
-Containers are a modern way to virtualise infrastructure and provide a more lightweight approach than traditional virtual machines: they all share a single host OS, require less memory space, ensure greater resource utilisation and have several orders of magnitude shorter startup time.
+Containers are a technology that allows the user to divide up a machine so that it can run more than one application (in the case of process containers) or operating system instance (in the case of system containers) on the same kernel and hardware while maintaining isolation among the workloads.
+Containers are a modern way to virtualise infrastructure, more lightweight approach than traditional virtual machines: all containers in single host OS share the kernel and other resources, require less memory space, ensure greater resource utilisation and shorter startup times by several orders of magnitude.

 Inside Google alone, at least two billion containers are generated each week to manage its vast operations.